 Blue light is a part of the spectrum of light visible to our eyes.
 It is the most energetic light of the visible spectrum.
 The more energetic the light, the more dangerous it is for the eye.
-It is located just after the UV from which we protect ourselves with sunglasses.
+Hence the importance of protecting yourself with anti blue light glasses.
+The blue light is located just after the UV from which we protect ourselves with sunglasses.

 In the visible light spectrum (see graph below), blue light is divided into two very different types of radiation.
 The "blue-turquoise" light (from 455 nm to 495 nm) is recognized as vital to the body.
 It contributes to our awakening, our falling asleep, our well-being in a general way.
 It acts directly on melatonin.